top of page

 We invite writers to be as intimately and frequently engaged with the lab process as possible.
 Please review the timeline below to confirm the team’s availability for this project.
 The lab intentionally operates on a compact timeline and incorporates random, playful elements in order to encourage writers to make bold and in-the-moment choices in their creative process.
 If you or your team members will be unavailable for much of the planned process, it is best to wait for a future cycle to apply.

-We expect selected teams will be notified on or around Mon Sept 26, 2022.
-We will begin with a Meet & Greet with writers and the director on Monday, Oct.
-3rd to discuss the general process.
-If you apply, please try to hold this date -- as well as Tuesday, Oct.
+Teams will be notified not later than Tues Sept 26, 2023.
+We will begin with a Meet & Greet with writers and the director on Wed., Oct.
+4 to discuss the general process.
+If you apply, please try to hold this date -- as well as Wed., Oct.
 18 evening -- open for in person group lab meetings.

 The presentation will be performed by a versatile and diverse cast of actor-singers, drawn from Prospect’s network of alumni performers and other recommendations.
-For the 2022 Lab, to address continued COVID safety concerns, cast size will be limited to 2-4 performers who are dedicated to working on one primary project.
+For the 2023 Lab, cast size will be limited to 2-4 performers who are dedicated to working on one primary project.
 Writers are encouraged to be at rehearsals, which take place over a two week period at a location in Manhattan, to be determined.
 The rehearsals will be a combination of day and evening time slots based on availability schedules submitted by the writing teams.

 TIMELINE

-Between Oct 21 - Oct 31 - Individual writing team meetings with director to be scheduled.
+Between Oct.
+24 - Oct.
+31 - Individual writer team meetings with director to be scheduled.

-Wed Nov 2 - Earliest 1st rehearsal date.
+Thurs Nov.
+2 - Earliest first rehearsal date.

 THE FINE PRINT

-• Artists, including writers, receive a modest honorarium for their participation in the lab.
+• Writers receive a modest honorarium for their participation in the lab.

 • Writers retain all copyright/ownership of their work.